zoeleng/azure-docs.zh-cn/articles/cognitive-services/bing-visual-search/use-insights-token.md

 """Bing Visual Search example"""

 # Download and install Python at https://www.python.org/

+> [!WARNING]
+> Bing Search APIs are moving from Cognitive Services to Bing Search Services.
+Starting **October 30, 2020**, any new instances of Bing Search need to be provisioned following the process documented [here](https://aka.ms/cogsvcs/bingmove).
+> Bing Search APIs provisioned using Cognitive Services will be supported for the next three years or until the end of your Enterprise Agreement, whichever happens first.
+> For migration instructions, see [Bing Search Services](https://aka.ms/cogsvcs/bingmigration).
 # Run the following in a command console window

+> [!WARNING]
+> Bing Search APIs are moving from Cognitive Services to Bing Search Services.
+Starting **October 30, 2020**, any new instances of Bing Search need to be provisioned following the process documented [here](https://aka.ms/cogsvcs/bingmove).
+> Bing Search APIs provisioned using Cognitive Services will be supported for the next three years or until the end of your Enterprise Agreement, whichever happens first.
+> For migration instructions, see [Bing Search Services](https://aka.ms/cogsvcs/bingmigration).
 # pip3 install requests

+> [!WARNING]
+> Bing Search APIs are moving from Cognitive Services to Bing Search Services.
+Starting **October 30, 2020**, any new instances of Bing Search need to be provisioned following the process documented [here](https://aka.ms/cogsvcs/bingmove).
+> Bing Search APIs provisioned using Cognitive Services will be supported for the next three years or until the end of your Enterprise Agreement, whichever happens first.
+> For migration instructions, see [Bing Search Services](https://aka.ms/cogsvcs/bingmigration).

 import requests
 import json